-This exclusion applies even if you told us about the injury or medical condition in the medical questionnaire or if a doctor said you could travel.
+This exclusion starts over again for each new trip you take.
+It also applies even if you told us about the injury or medical condition in the medical questionnaire or if a doctor said you could travel.

 2. Other exclusions for medical reasons or concerns you may have